 The team has identified an approach that blocks stem cell proteins in breast cancer.
 The approach may be able to be administered with current chemotherapy drugs to simultaneously attack the tumour and block the cancer stem cells.

 The major cause of metastatic disease and recurrence of cancer are special cells called cancer stem cells (CSC) which are located within the cancer tumour.
 The cancer stem cells have the same features as normal stem cells however they are resistant to all current standard care drugs, chemotherapy, and radiation.

-Our research team is the first team worldwide to discover two nuclear proteins that are critical for the identification of breast cancer stem cells.
+Our research team has discovered two nuclear proteins that are critical for the identification of breast cancer stem cells.

-Following this discovery the team identified a drug combination that block the proteins.
-When used in combination with existing chemotherapy drugs the resulting therapy attacks both the cancer cells, and cancer stem cells.
+Following this discovery, the team has identified a drug combination that blocks the proteins.
+When used in combination with existing chemotherapy drugs, the resulting therapy attacks both cancer cells and cancer stem cells.

 Below you can see how the treatment compares to other treatment methods in pre-human trials.